DouglasMeloo/Quiz/README.md

 - Click on the "Code" button and select the cloning method you prefer (HTTPS, SSH, or GitHub CLI).
 - Copy the provided link.

-#### Open the terminal:

-- Open the terminal or command prompt on your computer.

-#### Clone the repository:

-- Navigate to the directory where you want to clone the repository by using the cd command.
-- Type the following command, and replace repository_link with the link you copied in step 2:
-- git clone repository_link
--Press enter to clone the repository to your local machine.

 #### Deployment:

 - After cloning the repository, navigate to the project directory using the cd command.